Tips for Clients

 Before, During & after Sessions

-2. Don't eat a full meal just before a massage.
-Let your body digest first.
+2. Try not to eat a heavy or massive meal before a session.
+Allow your body digest first.

 6. Communicate with your massage therapist

 - Before the session, give accurate health and let the massage therapist know your expectations and reasons for the massage.